WTM-and-GDG-Kuwait/Google-Maps-workshop/Steps.md

 # Google-Maps-workshop
 This repo. contains the source code and slides of the workshop.
 All materials are taken from [Google Maps iOS SDK Tutorial: Getting Started](https://www.raywenderlich.com/197-google-maps-ios-sdk-tutorial-getting-started).

-## Step 1 Use Google Maps iOS SDK
+# Step 1 Use Google Maps iOS SDK
-# Creating API Keys
+## Creating API Keys
 - Login with your Google account in to the [Google Developers Console](https://console.developers.google.com/).

-# Adding the SDK
+## Adding the SDK
 - Open `Podfile` and add the following, right above `end`:

 `pod 'GoogleMaps'`

-- Open Terminal and navigate to the directory that contains your Feed Me.
+- Open Terminal and navigate to the directory that contains your Feed Me project.

 - Then, run the following command: